oscer-io/oscer/docs/getting-started/installation.md

 ```

 ### Run migrations
-Laravel CMS adds its migrations to the default Laravel database connection.
+Oscer adds its migrations to the default Laravel database connection.
 We prefix all tables with `cms_` to ensure they are not clashing with your migrations.
 ```bash
 php artisan migrate